gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 See [continuous-delivery-for-c-plus-plus.md](done/continuous-delivery-for-c-plus-plus.md) for completed stories.

-## Open issues

-- Change the GCC toolchain to use `gcc` to link when there is no C++ source included in a binary.
-- Change the Clang toolchain to use `clang` to link when there is no C++ source included in a binary.
-- Introduce `-lang` plugins for each native language.
-- Statically type the tools settings on native binaries, rather than using extensions.
-- A binary with no source should not be buildable.
-- Need to split `Platform` into some immutable definition and some mutable configuration types.
-- Should define standard platforms, architectures and operating systems, and allow these to be further specialized.
-- Should understand 'debug' and 'release' build types, and allow these to be further specialized.
-- May need some way to make toolchain a variant dimension?
-- Incremental compile should handle `#import` with Visual C++, which may reference a `.tld` file.
-- Incremental compile should not parse headers that we deem to be unchanging: 'system' libraries, unchanging repository libraries, etc.
-- Add support for Clang on Windows
-- Source set with srcdirs + patterns probably does not work for windows resource files
-- For a static library, the .res file forms part of the library outputs.
-- Add support for Windows resources with the GCC or Clang toolchains.
-- Toolchains should provide the correct command-line args for resources-only library.
-Update sample.
-- Generate and link a version resource by convention into every windows binary?
-- `TargetedNativeComponent` should accept instances of `Platform`, `BuildType` and `Flavor`.
-Should also be able to query these.
-- Cross-compilation for iOS.
-- Modelling of frameworks for objective-c and toolchains understand how to provide these frameworks.
-- Standard objective-c platform that provides the foundation framework.
-- GCC toolchains allow path to be provided per platform?

 # Milestone 3

 ## Story: Create functional Visual Studio solution for single-project build with multiple components (DONE)